-- Compact and slim design for space usage optimization - Equipped with FPGA graphics processor for better image quality and enhanced fps (frames per second) throughput for a crisp video display response - Provides over-IP capability to KVM switches that do not have over-IP functionality. - Local console provides USB keyboard and mouse support - A USB Mini-B port on the front panel serves as a laptop USB console (LUC) port - Two 10/100/1000 Mbps NICs for redundant LAN or dual IP operation - Dual power supply for power backup - Supports multiplatform server environments: Windows, Mac, Sun, Linux and VT100-based serial devices - Virtual media support - High video resolution up to 1920 x 1200 @ 60 Hz and 4096 x 2160 @ 30 Hz for both local and remote consoles for CN9000/CN9600 and CN9950, respectively - Audio support microphone and speakers are supported on the local and remote console

-Note: 1.
-For the list of compatible KVM switch models, please refer to the Compatible Products section on the product web page.

-- 2. Since there are a large number of keyboards/mouses with functions specifically designed for OS other than Windows, they may not be compatible and may have compatibility issue. - Some of the CN9000/CN9600/CN9950's features may not be supported, depending on the functionality of the cascaded KVM switch.
+- Compact and slim design for space usage optimization - Equipped with FPGA graphics processor for better image quality and enhanced fps (frames per second) throughput for a crisp video display response - Provides over-IP capability to KVM switches that do not have over-IP functionality - Local console provides USB keyboard and mouse support - A USB Mini-B port on the front panel serves as a laptop USB console (LUC) port - Two 10/100/1000 Mbps NICs for redundant LAN or dual IP operation - Dual power supply for power backup - Supports multiplatform server environments: Windows, Mac, Sun, Linux and VT100-based serial devices - Virtual media support - High video resolution up to 1920 x 1200 @ 60 Hz and 4096 x 2160 @ 30 Hz for both local and remote consoles for CN9000/CN9600 and CN9850/CN9950, respectively - Audio support microphone and speakers are supported on the local and remote console - Note: 1.
+For the list of compatible KVM switch models, please refer to the Compatible Products section on the product web page. - 2.
+Since there are a large number of keyboards/mouses with functions specifically designed for OS other than Windows, they may not be compatible and may have compatibility issue. - Some of the CN9000/CN9600/CN9850/CN9950's features may not be supported, depending on the functionality of the cascaded KVM switch.
 (For example, some switches do not support virtual media.) - 4.
-Audio is not supported by CN9950's DisplayPort and can only be transmitted through its 3.5 mm audio ports.
+Audio is not supported by CN9850/CN9950's HDMI/DisplayPort and can only be transmitted through its 3.5 mm audio ports. - To avoid mouse compatibility issue, the mouse on the CN series should be changed to manual sync mode when used with the KVM switches.